boboTjones/sd/README.md

 Multiple reasons:

  - Sometimes I want to ghost off of a Slack.
+ - Sometimes you can't trust even the closest people in your life to not screenshot your conversations and use them against you.
  - The UI for deleting messages on Slack is cumbersome -- I expect deliberately so, to discourage people from doing it.
  - Because I wanted to write the simplest possible Chrome extension